-- The COMPLETE DATASET contains all the data.
+- The COMPLETE DATASET contains all the data, without the symmetric pairs.

 - The GAMING DATASET do not contains data coming from a regular match starting with an empty board.
 Therefore it contains states which are more unlikely to be reached during a match.